surajcm/selenium-googler/readme.md

 # selenium-googler

-This is for doing a google search with selenium
+This is for doing a google search with selenium.
+The code is multi-platform and no need to add any dependencies to run.

 # build idea